pytorch/torchtune/docs/source/examples/qlora_finetune.rst

 The `QLoRA paper <https://arxiv.org/abs/2305.14314>`_ introduces two key abstractions to decrease memory usage and avoid accuracy degradation: the bespoke 4-bit NormatFloat type, and a double quantization method that quantizes the quantization parameters themselves to save even more memory.
-TorchTune uses the `NF4Tensor` abstraction from the `TorchAO library <https://github.com/pytorch-labs/ao>`_ to build QLoRA components as specified in the paper.
+TorchTune uses the `NF4Tensor abstraction <https://github.com/pytorch-labs/ao/blob/b9beaf351e27133d189b57d6fa725b1a7824a457/torchao/dtypes/nf4tensor.py#L153>`_ abstraction from the `TorchAO library <https://github.com/pytorch-labs/ao>`_ to build QLoRA components as specified in the paper.

 QLoRA Core Abstractions and Usage
 ----------------------------------------

-In this section, we'll first overview how to apply QLoRA to a `LoRALinear` layer in TorchTune, and then learn about how it works under the hood.
+In this section, we'll first overview how to apply QLoRA to a :class:`~torchtune.modules.peft.LoRALinear` layer in TorchTune, and then learn about how it works under the hood.

-To quantize a `LoRALinear` layer in the QLoRA style, simply pass in the `quantize_base` flag as ``True`` into :class:`~torchtune.modules.peft.LoRALinear`.
+To quantize a :class:`~torchtune.modules.peft.LoRALinear` layer in the QLoRA style, simply pass in the ``quantize_base``` flag as ``True`` into :class:`~torchtune.modules.peft.LoRALinear`.
 This flag will result in base model weights being quantized and backed by the ``NF4Tensor`` dtype.
 Forward passes will also be automatically handled to work with the ``NF4Tensor`` dtype, specifically, the ``NF4`` base weight will be de-quantized to the original precision, activation will be computed, and only the 4-bit parameter will be stored for gradient computation in the backward pass, avoiding extra memory usage that would be incurred by storing the full higher precision dtype.

-Here's an example of creating a quantized `LoRALinear` layer in comparison to an unquantized `LoRALinear` layer.
+Here's an example of creating a quantized ``LoRALinear`` layer in comparison to an unquantized ``LoRALinear`` layer.
 As we can see, the quantized layer consumes
 ~8x less memory than the unquantized counterpart.

 .. code-block:: python